-- plan and prepare a scholarly culminating experience under advisement of a Committee Chair and one additional Committee Member. - 2. complete a scholarly culminating experience in accordance with professional expectations, including approval of the Committee members. - 3. apply the explicit style requirements of the APA Publication Manual (current edition) and ADA compliance. - 4. successfully present and/or defend their scholarly culminating experience and submit to ScholarWorks.
+- 1. plan and prepare a scholarly culminating experience under advisement of a Committee Chair and at least one additional Committee Member. - 2. complete a scholarly culminating experience in accordance with professional expectations, including approval of the Committee members. - 3. apply the explicit style requirements of the APA Publication Manual (current edition). - 4. successfully present and/or defend their scholarly culminating experience in accordance with option protocol.